Roopa Mishra Interview

 On her success in the Union Public Service Commission-conducted examination, Mishra said many factors went into

+making a person successful, but one mistake could make everything crash.
 The topper said she had done very well in the exam, but didn't expect to top the list.
 "It came as a bonus."

 The news of her topping the exam came from a career magazine's office."I was thrilled, I wept," Mishra, the daughter of Danda Nirodh Mishra, an IAS officer, said.